pierrea24/project_animals/paper.md

 # Introduction

 Animals are what makes a country great!
-My favourite country ranking depends on the animals that live in it.
+My favourite country ranking ONLY depends on the animals that live in it.

 # My Favourite Australian animals